 But before you run out and add the vitamins below to your supplement list, I encourage you to do two things.
 Look for ways to improve your vitamin intake through your diet.
 And talk to your doctor.
 Getting the dosing—and the timing—of supplement intake is critical to success when it comes to sleep.

 Always consult your doctor before you begin taking a supplement or make any changes to your existing medication and supplement routine.
 This is not medical advice, but it is information you can use as a conversation-starter with your physician at your next appointment.

 For bio-clock timing: Vitamin D may influence sleep at least in part by helping to regulate our circadian clocks.
-That’s the takeaway from some recent research, which shows that Vitamin D may activate two circadian clock genes, which in turn control our 24-hour circadian rhythms.
+That’s the takeaway from some recent research, which shows that vitamin D may activate two circadian clock genes, which in turn control our 24-hour circadian rhythms.
 Light and darkness, we know, are the primary regulators of our internal bio clocks.
-Sunlight is also our single best source of Vitamin D. It looks as though Vitamin D may be a part of the mechanism by which sunlight keep our bio clocks—and our daily sleep cycles—running in sync.
+Sunlight is also our single best source of vitamin D. It looks as though vitamin D may be a part of the mechanism by which sunlight keeps our bio clocks—and our daily sleep cycles—running in sync.

 For sleep-related hormone protection….
 Maintaining healthy levels of Vitamin E may protect testosterone production from the effects of sleep deprivation.
 A lack of sleep has been linked to lower testosterone levels.

 Where to find Vitamin E in your diet… Foods containing higher amounts of vitamin E include many nuts and seeds, including almonds, peanuts, hazelnuts, and sunflower seeds, as well as spinach, broccoli, tomatoes, wheat germ oil, and corn and soybean oils.